slamora/brackets-wiki/Brackets-Extensions.md

 * [GitHubAccess](https://github.com/WebsiteDeveloper/GitHubAccess): Implements the Full GitHub API, but is just in an early prototype state
 * [ToGist](https://github.com/davidderaedt/togist): Create an anonymous gist from the current selection.
 * [Open File from URL](https://github.com/deemeetar/OpenFileFromUrl): Opens any ```href``` and ```rel``` atribute urls in editor on ```ALT+0``` shortcut.
 Currently works only with existing files.
-* [PageSuck](https://github.com/timburgess/brackets-pagesuck): prompts for a URL and pulls that page's HTML directly into the editor as a new file
+* [PageSuck](https://github.com/timburgess/brackets-pagesuck): Prompts for a URL and pulls that page's HTML directly into the editor as a new file
 * [PhoneGap Extension for Brackets](https://github.com/adobe/brackets-phonegap): Manage PhoneGap Build projects from Brackets.
 * [Ant for Brackets](https://github.com/jbalsas/brackets-ant): Launch any target in your ant files.
 (Uses Node.
 Requires Brackets Sprint 21 or greater)
 * (See also [Prefixr](https://github.com/davidderaedt/prefixr-extension) above).